nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

 ## 1 Introduction

 X-Road Security Server Sidecar is containerized, production ready, version of the X-Road Security Server.
-This document describes the installation and maintenance of the Sidecar, to the extent it differs from the X-Road Security Server.
+This document describes the installation and maintenance of the Sidecar, to the extent it differs from the X-Road Security Server for Ubuntu server.
 For additional details, see [IG-SS](#Ref_IG-SS) and [UG-SS](#Ref_UG_SS).

 ### 1.1 X-Road Security Server Sidecar images